- If you get the Google Drive can't scan this file for viruses message, that means that your file is over 100 MB.

 - Up next, select Scan options under the Quick scan button.

 - Check the Full scan option and hit the Scan now button below.

 - Wait for the scan to complete and restart your PC.

 If you already have an antivirus software installed on your computer, you can use it to scan Google Drive files.
 This method only applies if you have the Google Drive client installed on your computer.

 As you probably know, all files from your Google Drive storage will also appear in the local folder on your computer.

 So, all you need to do is to make your current antivirus program scan the content of your local Google Drive folder.
 If any security threats are found, you’ll be instantly notified.

-That’s about that for our three methods of scanning Google Drive for viruses.
+That’s all our methods of scanning Google Drive for viruses.
 Unfortunately, there’s still no major antivirus service that offers full Google Drive integration.

 Adding full security integration for Google Drive will surely benefit both users and antivirus makers.
-Do you know about some method we didn’t list here?
+Do you know about some methods we didn’t list here?
 Let us know in the comments below.